 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- 1 Tbsp organic honeycomb or use honey + extra for garnish
+- 1 tablespoon organic honeycomb or use honey + extra for garnish

 - a few ice cubes